ldsouza/ldsouza.github.io/_posts/2017-01-04-how-to-create-a-vm-in-azure-from-an-existing-disk.md

 Update-AzureRmVM -ResourceGroupName $rgname -VM $vmConfig
 ```

-Another scenario is if you want to move a existing virtual machine in Azure to a different network.
-Azure does not let you move a vm to another network, so we have a to delete the existing VM and re-create it using its disks.
+Another scenario, where this script could be handy, is if you want to move an existing virtual machine in Azure to a different network.
+Azure does not let you move a VM to another network, so we have a to delete the existing VM and re-create it using its disks.